Pronouns at the end of the verb: Italian grammar lesson 166

 Why don’t you tell him to come?

-In the examples above, la and gli are pronouns and mean “it” and “him”, respectively.
+In the examples above, la and gli are pronouns and mean it and him, respectively.

-We use pronouns when we don’t need or want to name someone or something directly.
+Pronouns are those tiny words that refer to objects or people.
+We use them when we don’t need or want to name someone or something directly.

 This might be because we have just mentioned them (like what we just did with “them” referring to “pronouns”) or because it’s obvious who or what we’re referring to.